 Want to share your review?

-Did you experience one of Christine’s performances or lesson plans?
-Submit your comments on the Contact Page!
+Did you experience Christine’s creative work?
+Submit your comments to the Contact Page!

 “…This show tugs at all the right strings.
 Christine Longé gives a Tony-worthy performance…”

 The Two-Step is an incredible one-person piece of theater, featuring original music, physical theater, dance and an amazingly well written monologue.
 Produced by Cheep Art and directed by Paul Budraitis, this show tugs at all the right strings.
 Christine Longé gives a Tony-worthy performance as Edith, a simply stunning and enchanting woman who recounts her life story, complete with descriptions of exotic locations, and how she danced her way to a fulfilling life.

 Inspired by the true-life romance of her grandparents, Longé has written a remarkable love story.
 Her performance of the piece is equally amazing.
 The audience could feel the emotion as Longé told her story in exquisite detail.
 Her descriptions of the places where she’d been ran the gamut from suburbia to Saudi Arabia.
 Her tantalizing dance moves complemented her storyline, and provided a visual delight.